celupanow/unit-4-game/README.md

 <h3 align="center">RPG Game</h3>
 <p align="center">
-This application uses basic jQuery to create a game where the user chooses their character, then choos
+This application uses basic jQuery to create a game where the user chooses their character, then fights against the other characters.
 <br />
 <br />
 <a href="https://celupanow.github.io/unit-4-game">View Demo</a>